Welcome to our time of tea & reflection dear friend.

-I find journaling very therapeutic in times like this, as writing out our emotions can really help us to sort through the jumbled thoughts that get tangled within the painful emotions we are experiencing.
+I find journaling very therapeutic in times like this, as writing out our emotions can really help us to sort through the jumbled thoughts that get tangled within the painful emotions.

 You see dear friend, we have a choice, we can either hold on to that hurt & nurture it, feeding it with lots of resentment until one day it’s fully grown into bitterness.

-We can choose to grace the person/s who caused such heart ache…
+We can choose to grace the person/s who caused us such heart ache.